-because where you get your information matters.

 I Was Bad With Money – And Stressed

 Flashback to the year 2009 – I was newly married with a brand new baby.
 We lived in a small condo I purchased in 2004 on an interest-only loan with a five-year Adjustable Rate Mortgage (ARM).
-Unfortunately, after having our first child, my interest-only loan was restructured due to my five-year contract running out.
+Unfortunately, after having our first child, my interest-only loan was restructured due to our five-year contract running out.

 **Insert an embarrassing foreclosure here.**